ceph/ceph/doc/cephadm/install.rst

 ============

 - Systemd
-- Podman or Docker for running containers.
+- Podman or Docker for running containers
 - Time synchronization (such as chrony or NTP)
 - LVM2 for provisioning storage devices